pnp/custom-learning-office-365/webpart/ManualCustomLearningInstall.md

 ## Execute PowerShell Configuration Script

 A PowerShell script `CustomLearningConfiguration.ps1` is included that you will need to execute to create three [tenant properties](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/tenant-properties) that the solution uses.
 In addition the script creates two [single part app pages](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/single-part-app-pages) in the site pages library to host the admin and user web parts at a known location.

+Using the script looks like this:
+`.\CustomLearningConfiguration.ps1 -TenantName contoso -SiteCollectionName MicrosoftTraining`

+The line above requires that a Communications site exists at `https://contoso.sharepoint.com/sites/MicrosoftTraining`.
+Enter credentials for a user that both has the SharePoint Administrator role in your tenant and is a site collection owner of the site collection.
+The script will configure the App Catalog with values the Custom Learning framework needs and create two pages in the site collection to view and configure the Custom Learning content.
+It will create two pages, CustomLearningViewer.aspx and CustomLearningAdmin.aspx and add the appropriate web parts to each.
+If either page already exists the script will delete the existing page and create the correct one.

+To successfully install Custom Learning for Office 365 you must have an administrative role that allows you write entries to the tenant’s app catalog and you must also be a site collection admin for the site collection you are installing the Custom Learning into.
+That is not always the same user.
+To address this the script can run each of these parts separately allowing different users to do the part they have permission to do.
+First, the user with the administrative rights should run the following command:

+`.\CustomLearningConfiguration.ps1 -TenantName contoso -SiteCollectionName CustomLearning -AppCatalogAdminOnly`

+When prompted enter the credentials of a user with the SharePoint Administrator Role in your tenant.
+With the `-AppCatalogAdminOnly` switch the script will only write the configuration values to the tenant’s app catalog and then exit.
+After that has successfully run a site collection owner for the CustomLearning site collection should run this command:

+`.\CustomLearningConfiguration.ps1 -TenantName contoso -SiteCollectionName CustomLearning – SiteAdminOnly`

+When prompted enter the credentials of a Site Collection Owner of the CustomLearning Site Collection.
+The `–SiteAdminOnly` switch tells the configuration script not to try to do any tenant level configuration and jump right to the site collection setup.

+After both parts of the script have successfully executed the Microsoft Custom Learning for Office 365 will be installed and configured and ready for you to customize and use.

 ### Disabling Telemetry Collection